 A DBA, also known as a trade name, assumed name, or fictitious name, is the name a business uses that differs from the “legal” name of the business.
 The legal name is the official business name you include in the applicable formation documents.

-Who Needs to Get a DBA in Houston?
+What Businesses Need to Get a DBA in Houston?

 In Texas, all businesses that want to operate under an assumed name must register that name.
 Accordingly, Texas law requires a DBA for corporations and LLCs using a name other than the one on their formation documents.